 - As a general rule, I don’t recommend using quinoa flour for more than 50% of the flour in any given recipe.

 Can You Grind Quinoa to Make Flour?

 - Yes!
 It takes about 3/4 cup of whole quinoa seeds to make a cup of flour.
 To make quinoa flour, rinse the quinoa well and toast on a parchment lined baking sheet to dry out.
 Grind in a clean coffee grinder, pulsing on and off.

 This Quinoa Bread Recipe is the perfect gluten-free bread!
 It is moist and flavorful and is perfect to use for sandwiches or toast.
-I love the nutty flavor that toasted quinoa flour gives to bread.
-Say goodbye to boring gluten-free bread - you’ll never miss your favorite avocado toast again!
+I love the nutty flavor that toasted quinoa flour adds.
+You’ll never miss your favorite avocado toast again!